 Outsourcing- especially in the Philippines- is a very common strategy for companies who want to scale their business.
 But most don’t know what it is, let alone how to leverage it to their advantage.
 As an outsourcing company ourselves, we decided to (hopefully) bring some clarity to this subject.
-In this series, our CEO & Founder, David Sudolsky, answers the most common Quora questions about outsourcing.
+In this series we present our CEO & Founder, David Sudolsky, answering Quora questions on outsourcing.

 Hey guys!
 My name is David Sudolsky and I am CEO and founder of Boldr, and we are a purpose-driven outsourcing company.

 Question: What is BPO?
 How does it work?

 Answer: So BPO is Business Process Outsourcing, and the idea is that you are taking processes executed within your company, or tasks being done within a specific department or function, defining a process around it, and then moving it overseas.

 Q: What are the important things to know before outsourcing?

 A: Knowing what it is you wanna outsource, what is the success metrics, and how does the process work are incredibly critical to being able to move forward fast and quickly.